distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Under simple no-arbitrage pricing, any positive `anchor_weight` makes the conditional spread the unique fixed point, so no third instrument is required.

-The anchor reintroduces outcome risk and requires a manipulation-resistant probability snapshot.
+The anchor reintroduces outcome risk.
 A larger weight reduces the influence of the self-referential TWAP and corrects mispricing more strongly, but increases payoff variance and collateral requirements.
 A smaller weight more closely preserves the original outcome-independent payoff but provides a weaker practical anchor.
-Because inverse-probability payouts become large near 0% or 100%, this approach is most plausible away from extreme probabilities.
+Restricting the probability input to eligible observations also prevents inverse-probability payouts from being calculated in the excluded extreme-probability regimes.

 ## Is this relevant to futarchy (decision markets) or only event-conditional markets?